revomatico/ansible-linstor/README.md

 # ansible-linstor

-> This project is work in progress, not production-ready.

-Ansible role and sample playbook to deploy LINBIT's linstor on Linux (for now Ubuntu).
+Ansible roles and sample playbook to deploy LINBIT's linstor on Linux (for now Ubuntu).

 Inspired by [linstor-ansible](https://github.com/LINBIT/linstor-ansible).